Watch this video to learn how Stream automates publishing into AVAIL Channels

 Stream offers an efficient way to manage the dynamic files that your teams are using, modifying, and creating during the lifecycle of a project.

-- A Stream Definition targets a single Channel to drive content into
+- A Stream Definition targets a single Channel to drive content into.

 - To drive content into two separate channels, you must create two separate Stream Definitions.

-- A Stream Definition can monitor content from multiple folders
+- A Stream Definition can monitor content from multiple folders.

-- Stream Definitions can be edited after being created
+- Stream Definitions can be edited after being created.

 Managing Stream